dRotnes/dsProject/readme.md

 ***
 ### Important notes
 In the `token ring` and `chat` projects, once a node receives am interruption signal, it executes a graceful shutdown of the whole network.
-As for the `p2p` project, the neighbors will simply remove the dead peer from it's neighbors map.
+As for the `p2p` project, the neighbors will simply remove the dead peer from its neighbors map.